-We won't pay compensation for hurriedly erected structures, Gov Eno warns
+We won't pay compensation for hurriedly erected structures, gov Eno warns

 ” If we come with a project to your community and you obstruct it because of compensation, we will leave and take the project to another community.
 I will not struggle to help the people of this community.
 Thank God our traditional Rulers and specifically the Village heads are here.

-” If we come to your local Government, village or Community for development, you should receive and encourage us.
-We are prepared to develop the rural areas, and we are prepared to work, but let it be that when we come, we don’t meet resistance in any form.
-I am a peace-loving Governor.
+” If we come to your local Government, viillage or Community for development, you should receive and encourage us.
+We are prepared to develop the rural areas, we are prepared to work, but let it be that when we come, we don’t meet resistance in any form.
+I am a peace loving Governor.

 “I will not have any strength to fight with the youths but that does not mean we will run whenever it is necessary to fight.
 I am not expected to fight and force development on you.